trufflesuite/ganache-ui/.github/CONTRIBUTING.md

-# Contributing to zircon
+# Contributing to ganache

-Love Zircon and want to help?
+Love Ganache and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.